Learning in Repeated Interactions on Networks

 \section{The Public Signals Benchmark}

 As a benchmark, we briefly discuss the case of \emph{public} signals for a single or multiple agents.
-We also assume that signals are i.i.d.\ across time and agents, with $\mu_\theta=\mu^i_{t,\theta}$ for $\theta \in \{\mathfrak{b},\mathfrak{g}\}$.
-In the single-agent case, it is known that the speed of learning is equal to

-This result follows from a standard application of large-deviation theory and is classic in the statistics and probability literature \citep[see][ 314-316]{cover2006elements}.\footnote{See Appendix B in \cite{harel2021rational} for more details and a complete proof.}
+We also assume that signals are i.i.d.\ across time and agents, with $\mu^{\fg}=\mu^{i, \fg}_{t}$ for all $\fg \in \cS$.
+In the single-agent case, a classical large deviations argument shows that the limit $r_a = \lim_{t \to \infty} -\frac{1}{t}\log\Prob[a^i_t \neq a^\omega]$ exists and is positive.\footnote{For textbook treatments see, e.g., pp.\ 380-384 in \cite{cover2006elements} for the binary state case or, for the general finite state case, Theorem 2.2.30 in \cite{dembo2009large}.
+See \cite{moscarini2002law} for an application in economics to single agent decision problems, and \cite{frick2022learning} for an application to a multi-agent setting.} Note that the fact that the limit is positive implies that the agents learn the state; the probability of choosing incorrectly tends to zero.
+This is a consequence of the assumption that the measures $\mu^\fg$ are distinct which ensures that signals are informative.

 Next, consider the case where each of $n$ agents observes all $n$ independent public signals in each period, as well as their neighbors' past actions.
-As actions contain no additional information about the state relative to the signals this situation is identical to the single-agent case, except that now each agent receives $n$ independent signals at each period.
+As actions contain no additional information about the state relative to the signals, this situation is identical to the single-agent case, except that now each agent receives $n$ independent signals at each period.
 An agent in period $t$ will thus have observed exactly as many signals as a single agent in autarky in period $n \cdot t$.
-It thus follows from the single-agent case that when signals are public, the speed of learning in a social network with size $n$ is $n\cdot r_{a}$.
+It thus follows from the single-agent case that when signals are public, the speed of learning for $n$ agents is $n\cdot r_{a}$.

-These results for the case of public signals immediately bound the rate of learning for the case with private signals: In any social network, observed actions contain weakly less information than the private signals.
+These results for the case of public signals immediately bound the speed of learning in the private signals case: In any social network, observed actions contain weakly less information than the private signals.
 Thus, $n\cdot r_{a}$ is an upper bound to the speed of learning for any network with $n$ agents and private signals.